mgussekloo/laravel-facet-filter/README.md

 ```

 To let the user select facets you will have to update the correct query parameter(s).
 You could use something like a form submit or AJAX request.
-The example below uses Laravel Livewire's wire:model directive which makes it very easy.
+The example below uses Laravel Livewire's wire:model directive.

 ``` html
 <h2>{{ $facet->title }}</h2>